montoyamoraga/shbobo-studies/notes/shbobo.md

 Shbobo creates warm and wooden digital synths that connect to your computer for gaming, soundmaking, and other host-side worldmaking applications.

 *Retrieved from the Ordering section of the synthmall.com website, found at <https://synthmall.com/ordering.html>  accesed on Monday March March 23 2020.*

+## Images

+*Retrieved from the About section of the shbobo.net website, found at <https://shbobo.net/about.html>, accessed on Monday March 23 2020.* )